MadMikeyB/throttleable/README.md

 ## Overriding Configuration on a case-by-case basis

+In some cases you may want to override the default attempt and time limits which are set in the configuration file.
+For example, a user creating a comment may not be throttled as quickly as someone trying to log into an admin control panel.

+The second and third arguments to the constructor of the `Throttle` model are the `attempt_limit` and the `expiry_weeks` configuration variables respectively.

-If you need to allow one method more attempts than is defined in the configuration file, you may override the defaults by passing them as the second and third arguments to `Throttle`.
+If you need to override the defaults set in `config/throttleable.php`, you would do so as follows:

 ```php
 public function store(Request $request)